RyandracusCodesGames/vsasm/README.md

 .db "\<byte\>",...  | Equivalent to .byte directive above |
 .dh "\<half\>",...| Puts a single or array of 16-bit half word(s) in the data section |
 .dw "\<word\>",...| Puts a single or array of 32-bit word(s) in the data section |
-name equ value    | A macro-esque directive that replaces each instance of name with value |
+name equ value    | A macro-esque directive that replaces each instance of name with value  and value is immutable once set|
 name equr reg    | A macro-esque directive that replaces each instance of name with a register value |
+name set value | A macro-esque directive that replaces each instance of name with value and value is mutable once set |
 .empty, n         | Fills the data section with n zeros |
 .float "\<float\>",...| Puts a single or array of 32-bit floats in the data section |
 .globl, .global | Sets the scope of a symbol to be global |